apache/hudi/rfc/rfc-56/rfc-56.md

 During marker conflict checking, we do not need to list all the partitions we have under ".temp".
 Just list marker files under
 $BasePath/.hoodie/.temp/instantTime/2022/07/01 and check if fileID ff26cb9e-e034-4931-9c59-71bac578f7a0-0 existed or not.

-##### SimpleDirectMarkerConflictResolutionStrategy
+##### SimpleDirectMarkerBasedEarlyConflictDetectionStrategy

-Compared with `DirectMarkerWithTransactionConflictResolutionStrategy`, the current strategy drops the steps of transaction including new transaction, begin transaction and end transaction.
+Compared with `SimpleTransactionDirectMarkerBasedEarlyConflictDetectionStrategy`, the current strategy drops the steps of transaction including new transaction, begin transaction and end transaction.
 The advantages are that the checking speed is faster, and multiple writers will not affect each other.
 But the downside is that the conflict detection may be delayed.